Emilio Esteban Infantes: Second World War

 In December 1942, Esteban Infantes formally took command of the Blue Division.
 He faced a difficult situation replacing such a legendary and popular commander as Muñoz Grandes.
 The German generals also initially considered him to be too anglophile in his outlook but Esteban Infantes soon won their respect as he began to demonstrate his considerable skill as a great military planner especially in more counter-offensive situations that developed on the Eastern Front during 1943.

 Esteban Infantes faced a major Soviet attempt to break the siege of Leningrad in February 1943, when the 55th Soviet Army, reinvigorated after the Soviet victory at Stalingrad, attacked the Spanish positions at the Battle of Krasny Bor, near the main Moscow-Leningrad road.
 Despite heavy casualties, the Spaniards were able to hold their ground against a Russian force seven times larger and supported by tanks.
 The assault was contained and the siege of Leningrad was maintained for a further year.
 This victory established the reputation of Esteban Infantes both with his own soldiers and with the German general staff.
 The commander of 18th Army, Generaloberst Georg Lindemann, came to visit him and to congratulate him on this great feat.
-He was promoted to Generalleutnant and awarded the German Gold Cross.
+He was promoted to Generalleutnant and awarded the German Cross in Gold.
 On 3 October 1943 he was finally also awarded the Knight's Cross of the Iron Cross.

 After this, due to the course that the war was taking, Franco decided to withdraw the Blue Division and replace it with the smaller Blue Legion.
 Esteban Infantes was responsible for the establishment of this smaller unit before handing the command over to Oberst Antonio García Navarro.
 He then returned to Spain in December 1943, where he was promoted to lieutenant general and given command of Military Region IX.